Helsinki-NLP/mammoth/README.md

 The official documentation is available [here](https://opennmt.net/OpenNMT-py/).
-Our own modifications are documented on [Notion](https://www.notion.so/helsinki-nlp/OpenNMT-1e5ac49fe4c34225ae85d35598262ee0).
+Our own modifications are documented under `docs'.
+A preview is available https://github.com/Helsinki-NLP/mammoth-docs.
-If we have any release plans in the future, we could export Notion pages as markdown files or directly make the Notion page public.
+During development, we document our features under `docs` markdown.
+In the official release, we integrate docs into Actions.